nicolai-6/batocera-nvidia-clocker/README.md

 * limited to x86_x64
 * shipping x86_x64 nvidia-smi version 560.35.03
 * changes made to clock speeds are NOT permanent and will be reverted with every batocera shutdown / reboot
-* gamelist.xml image handling not implemented yet - has to be done manually (check out appendix)
 * default config.sh hard limits a NVIDIA RTX A2000 12GB GPU clock speeds to 1500 (min and max) - see the modify instruction to adjust it to your needs

 ### Install